duncaneddy/simple_python_application/README.md

 # Simple Python Application

-This is a simple python application that demonstrates a few useful things
+This is a simple python application that demonstrates a few useful things in application development.
+Namely containerization of software through Docker, management of secrets through SOPS, and automated deployment through Ansible.

 ## Installation - MacOS